SAME SONGS (Excerpt)

 The same would happen in video as well.
 When Bob Johnson sold BET to Viacom for three billion dollars, it meant that MTV now owned it’s only major competitor.
 And getting your video on either channel would now cost you thousands.

-Same Song is about how the digital age in the mid-90s exposed radio stations that frequently lied about how often they were playing the songs they were being paid by record labels to play; it’s about how the golden age of the trained broadcaster was soon replaced with interns, DJs and mixers who, for years, had been silent in the booth.
-Same Song explores how radio has become one of the few media outlets where salaries have plunged as profits have skyrocketed.
-And Same Song will break down the shake-ups that will be happening very shortly.
+Blackout is about how the digital age in the mid-90s exposed radio stations that frequently lied about how often they were playing the songs they were being paid by record labels to play; it’s about how the golden age of the trained broadcaster was soon replaced with interns, DJs and mixers who, for years, had been silent in the booth.
+Blackout explores how radio has become one of the few media outlets where salaries have plunged as profits have skyrocketed.
+And Blackout will break down the shake-ups that will be happening very shortly.
 Much like Alan Freed’s payola trials in the 50s, and the pay-for-play scandals involving music men like Clive Davis in the 70s, the music industry is on the cusp of another huge investigation and many of the major players in the music industry may find themselves unemployed, at best and possibly, in prison.

 I know thatradio and video are influential in shaping young minds.
 And my experiences have changed my outlook.
 “Morality is not an option” is now my mantra.
 And there are people out there who won’t buy it.
 They’ll think I’m writing this book for revenge or just to make a buck.
 That’s fine.
 I can live with that.
 I can’t live with what’s become of the music industry.
 I’m partly responsible for bringing it to the depths it’s sunk to today.
 But I can also be responsible for exposing the ugliness and peeling back the layers for everyone to see.